PreCyseGroup/ST-MPC/README.md

 It solves a regulation problem for a constrained linear system subject to bounded disturbances.
 The controller is offlined developed using three main ingredients:
 - A stabilizing state-feedback controller.
 In the proposed implementation such a controller is a standard LQR (u=Kx).
 - The smallest Robust Positively Invariant (RPI) region associated to the closed-loop system and complying with the prescirbed constraints and disturbances.
-- A family of Robust One-step Controllable Sets (ROSC) (also known as Robust Backward Reachable Sets) recursively built starting from the smallesst RPI region.
+- A family of Robust One-step Controllable Sets (ROSC) (also known as Robust Backward Reachable Sets) recursively built starting from the smallest RPI region.
+The recursive computation of ROSC sets can be terminated when the desired state-space region of initial conditions is covered, or the set's growth saturates (for the presence of constraints and disturbances).

 ## Matlab implementation and required packages
 This code has been developed and tested for Matlab R2020b.
 It assumes that the [MPT3 toolbox](https://www.mpt3.org/) (including the Yalmip package) is correctly installed in Matlab.